China's premier says market solutions needed to solve overcapacity

 “We will let the market play a decisive role, we will let businesses compete against each other and let those unable to compete die out,” the state-run Beijing News quoted Li as saying.

-“At the same time, we need to prioritise new forms of economic development.”
+“At the same time, we need to prioritize new forms of economic development.”

 Li said the country needed to improve existing production facilities because even during an enormous steel glut last year, China had to import certain high-quality steel products including the tips of ballpoint pens.